-In yet another horrifying case of police misconduct, a Sydney police officer is facing numerous assault charges for brutalising two men held in custody at The Rocks Police Station.
+In yet another horrifying case of alleged police misconduct, it has been reported that a Sydney police officer is facing numerous assault charges for allegedly brutalising two men held in custody at The Rocks Police Station.

 25-year-old Constable Rabi Farsheed is currently on trial for four counts of assault which allegedly occurred on two separate occasions in 2014.